openstack/charm-guide/doc/source/admin/vgpu.rst

 The following requirements must be met in order to use the vGPU feature:

-* OpenStack Queens or newer
+* OpenStack Yoga or newer
 * `Nvidia vGPU software`_ (Linux driver ``510.47.03`` or newer; Ubuntu package)
 * a `supported GPU device on Ubuntu`_